rynerisraid/AudioOnsetDetection/README.md

 [2]	“Online Real-time Onset Detection with Recurrent Neural Networks” Sebastian Böck, Andreas Arzt, Florian Krebs and Markus Schedl.
 Proceedings of the 15th International Conference on Digital Audio Effects (DAFx), 2012.
 ##### our approach that add a verification step to the onset detection:
 baseline: modify the tradidtional peak-picking with sliding window because of post-processing
-our CNN,our RNN,our LSTM: training the network after the baseline.
+our CNN,our RNN,our LSTM: training the network after the baseline approach.

 ---------------------------------------------------------------------
 Training sets and annotations, as well as network training source code, will be released in the near furture.